How to Afford Everything You Want This Holiday Season

-Since the end of the Great Recession in 2010, the amount U.S. shoppers have spent on holiday gifts has risen dramatically, topping out at $929 last year, according to the American Research Group’s annual survey.
+Since the end of the Great Recession in 2010, the amount U.S. shoppers have spent on holiday gifts has risen dramatically.
+According to Business Report, Americans are expecting to spend an average of $932 this year.
 If you want to stay out of debt and avoid overspending during the holidays, there are some ways to tighten up that budget without too much stress.
 Read on to find out how to afford the gift of giving this holiday season, and see how your shopping plans compare to other Americans’.

 1. Estimate Your Costs